ndunand/moodle-mod_switchcast/README.md

 # Prerequisites:

  - Moodle version 2.7+
- - for the full feature set, the SWITCHaai UniqueID of your users must be available as a Moodle user profile field
+ - for the full feature set, the SWITCHaai UniqueID of your users must be available as a Moodle user profile field (regular or extended, see below)
  - PHP with CURL module supporting HTTPS protobol
- - PHP with SimpleXML module

 # Preliminary step: